Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Let’s say you’re partnering with an influencer on a top-of-funnel digital marketing campaign, and you’ve built out a special landing page at a vanity URL where the influencer is sending their audience.
 “You can launch a specific pop-up for that page only,” Palmer suggests.

 Bonus: In Klaviyo, you can also launch a unique welcome series depending on where a new subscriber signs up for your list.
-In the above example, “you might have a welcome series that includes a 20-second video of the influencer endorsing your company,” Palmer says.
+For people in the above behavioral segment example, “you might have a welcome series that includes a 20-second video of the influencer endorsing your company,” Palmer says.

-3. Subscribers who clicked in the last 72 hours but have not placed an order
+3. Email subscribers who clicked in the last 72 hours but have not placed an order

 This is an ideal time to experiment with a move Bhatia calls the “espresso shot”: Re-send the same email to the subscribers who clicked, but didn’t buy.